When people stop using birth control, they may experience side effects, including irregular menstrual cycles, cramping, acne, and weight changes.

 Intrauterine device (IUD) removal is typically not painful, though it can be uncomfortable.

-If the IUD becomes embedded in the uterus, the doctor may use a hysteroscope to see the issue.
+If the IUD becomes embedded in the uterus, a hysteroscopy may be necessary.

 Some people bleed or have bloody discharge after the procedure.

 In some cases, a person has a fever, chills, or heavy bleeding following an IUD removal.
-If this happens, the person should receive immediate medical attention.
+If this happens, they require immediate medical attention.

 Anecdotal reports indicate that discontinuing hormonal birth control can cause:

-Some of these effects, such as menstrual cycle changes, may be longer-lasting.
+Some of these effects, such as menstrual cycle changes, may last longer.

-Women who stop using an IUD may experience bleeding, bloody discharge, or painful cramps after the removal.
+People who stop using an IUD may experience light bleeding and cramping after the removal.

 Also, some people have reported a phenomenon called Mirena crash after the removal of the device.
 This involves longer-lasting psychological, neurological, and physical issues.
-No research into this currently exists.
+However, no research into this currently exists.

 Clinical studies have yet to explore the adverse effects of stopping hormonal birth control.
 The specific effects may depend on the type of birth control and factors specific to each person.